Ontario composite economic indicator

 The OCEI is presented in two charts.

 One shows the full indicator, from January 2002 to date.
 The black line is the indicator.
 The great recession in 2008-2009 is prominent, as is the subsequent recovery.
-The coloured bars represent the contributions of the 43 component time series, when they are allocated to four groups.
-The allocations are common-sense, but somewhat judgemental.
-For example, the investment group includes building permits, housing starts, SEPH construction employment and the new housing price index while the labour market group includes several series from the LFS and SEPH.
+The coloured bars represent the contributions of the 35 component time series, when they are allocated to four groups.
+The allocations are common-sense, but judgemental.
+For example, the investment group includes building permits, housing starts and SEPH construction employment while the labour market group includes several series from the LFS and SEPH plus employment insurance claims.
 It can be seen in the chart, for example, that during the great recession all of the four groups contributed substantially to the decline, while between 2012 and 2016 it was a more mixed picture.

 The other chart "zooms in" on the most recent five years, allowing a clearer focus on recent developments.
 It shows that weakness in the investment indicators prevailed in 2018 and 2019.